byzer-org/byzer-lang/docs/en/mlsql-grammar.md

 and user="..."
 and password="...."
 as table1;
 ```

-This example shows how it brings the convenient to operate the third-party storage engine.
+This example demonstrates how convenient it is to integrate with the third-party storage engine.

 ### load

 In MLSQL, you can load almost anything as a table.
-The load statement is used to achieve this target.
+The load syntax is as follows:

-Load syntax:

 ```
 ('load'|'LOAD') format '.' path 'options'? expression? booleanExpression*  'as' tableName
 ```

 Example:

 ```sql
 load csv.`/tmp/abc.csv` as table1;
 ```

 Here are the format we build-in support:

 1.  csv
 2.  parquet
 3.  orc
 4.  jdbc
 5.  es (requires elasticsearch-hadoop jar)
 6.  hbase (requires streamingpro-hbase jar)
 7.  redis (requires streamingpro-redis jar)
 8.  kafka/kafka8/kafka9